2014 Missouri Building Block Picture Book Award

-Vote for the 2014 Missouri Building Block Picture Book Award!
+Voting for the 2014 Missouri Building Block Picture Book Award is closed.

 Multiculturalism is a complex concept, and a seven-syllable word, to boot.
 Little kids might not be able to say it, let alone understand it.
 How does a kid in preschool wrap his or her head around it?
 Luckily, there are a few books that take this abstract idea and make it really accessible.
 Here are three that I like.